Cymbeline: Summary

-The treacherous Queen is now wasting away due to the disappearance of her son Cloten.
-Meanwhile, despairing of his life, the guilt-ridden Posthumus enlists in the Roman forces as they begin their invasion of Britain.
-Belarius, Guiderius, Arviragus, and Posthumus all help rescue Cymbeline from the Roman onslaught; the king does not yet recognise these four, yet takes notice of them as they go on to fight bravely and even capture the Roman commanders, Lucius and Iachimo, thus winning the day.
-Posthumus, allowing himself to be captured, as well as Fidele, are imprisoned alongside the true Romans, all of whom await execution.
+The treacherous Queen is now wasting away due to her son Cloten's disappearance.
+Meanwhile, the guilt-ridden Posthumus enlists in the Roman forces as they invade Britain.
+Belarius, Guiderius, Arviragus, and Posthumus all help rescue Cymbeline from the Roman onslaught; the king does not yet recognise these four, yet takes notice of them as they fight bravely and capture the Roman commanders, Lucius and Iachimo, thus winning the day.
+Posthumus, allowing himself to be captured, as well as Fidele, are imprisoned alongside the true Romans, who all await execution.
 In jail, Posthumus sleeps, while the ghosts of his dead family appear to complain to Jupiter of his grim fate.
-Jupiter himself then appears in thunder and glory to assure the others that destiny will grant happiness to Posthumus and Britain.
+Jupiter himself appears in thunder and glory to assure the others that destiny will grant happiness to Posthumus and Britain.

-Cornelius arrives in the court to announce that the Queen has died suddenly, and that on her deathbed she unrepentantly confessed to villainous schemes against her husband and his throne.
-Both troubled and relieved at this news, Cymbeline prepares to execute his new prisoners, but pauses when he sees Fidele, whom he finds both beautiful and somehow familiar.
-Fidele has noticed Posthumus's ring on Iachimo's finger and abruptly demands to know from where the jewel came.
-A remorseful Iachimo tells of his bet, and how he could not seduce Imogen, yet tricked Posthumus into thinking he had.
-Posthumus then comes forward to confirm Iachimo's story, revealing his identity and acknowledging his wrongfulness in desiring Imogen killed.
-Ecstatic, Imogen throws herself at Posthumus, who still takes her for a boy and knocks her down.
-Pisanio then rushes forward to explain that Fidele is Imogen in disguise; Imogen still suspects that Pisanio conspired with the Queen to give her the poison.
-Pisanio sincerely claims innocence, and Cornelius reveals how the poison was a non-fatal potion all along.
+Cornelius arrives at court to announce the Queen's sudden death, and that on her deathbed she unrepentantly confessed to villainous schemes against her husband and his throne.
+Both troubled and relieved by this news, Cymbeline prepares to execute his prisoners, but pauses when he sees Fidele, whom he finds both beautiful and familiar.
+Fidele has noticed Posthumus's ring on Iachimo's finger and demands to know how he obtained it.
+A remorseful Iachimo confesses about the wager he made, and how he tricked Posthumus into believing he had seduced Imogen.
+Posthumus then comes forward to confirm Iachimo's story, revealing his identity and acknowledging his wrongfulness in wanting Imogen killed.
+Ecstatic, Imogen throws herself at Posthumus, who, believing she is a boy, knocks her down.
+Pisanio then rushes to explain that Fidele is Imogen.
+Imogen still suspects that Pisanio conspired with the Queen to poison her.
+Pisanio claims innocence, and Cornelius reveals the potion was harmless.
 Insisting that his betrayal years ago was a set-up, Belarius makes his own happy confession, revealing Guiderius and Arviragus as Cymbeline's own two long-lost sons.
-With her brothers restored to their place in the line of inheritance, Imogen is now free to marry Posthumus.
+With her brothers restored to the line of inheritance, Imogen is free to marry Posthumus.
 An elated Cymbeline pardons Belarius and the Roman prisoners, including Lucius and Iachimo.
-Lucius calls forth his soothsayer to decipher a prophecy of recent events, which ensures happiness for all.
-Blaming his manipulative Queen for his refusal to pay earlier, Cymbeline now agrees to pay the tribute to the Roman Emperor as a gesture of peace between Britain and Rome, and he invites everyone to a great feast.
+Lucius summons his soothsayer to decipher a prophecy of recent events, which ensures happiness for all.
+Blaming his manipulative Queen for his refusal to pay earlier, Cymbeline now agrees to pay the tribute to the Roman Emperor as a gesture of peace between Britain and Rome.